BattletechModders/Abilifier/README.md

 ## AbilityRealizer

 As of v1.3.0.0, Abilifier has absorbed the AbilityRealizer mod.
 Settings for AbilityRealizer module can be found in `AbilityRealizerSettings.json` in the Abilifier mod folder.
 All existing settings and behavior have been maintained.
-Original readme for AbilityRealizer follows:

-### What It Currently Does
+Settings clarification:

 Provide support for modding the ability tree and abilities without requiring modders to completely redo all of the PilotDefs, as well as providing a mechanism for updating pilots that are already stored in saves.